How MOA changes the workflow

 During the parent’s run:- The MOA build requirement renders inline with the parent’s other build requirements.

-- Instead of “scan an existing sub” the operator gets a build flow that walks through the sub’s own procedure (or sub-sequence inside the parent’s procedure).
+- Instead of scanning an existing sub, the operator gets a build flow that walks through the sub’s own procedure, or a sub-sequence inside the parent’s procedure.

-- As the operator completes the MOA build steps, ION:
+- As the operator completes the MOA build steps, ION does the following:

 - Creates a new

-PartInventoryfor the sub (with serial / lot, depending on the sub part’s tracking type). - Creates the sub’s aBOM as a child of the parent’s aBOM.
+PartInventoryfor the sub, with a serial or lot depending on the sub part’s tracking type. - Creates the sub’s aBOM as a child of the parent’s aBOM.

 - Records installations against the sub’s build requirements as the operator works.